Out Of Stock

-It is available in the topical ointment/cream dosage form and shows bactericidal action when applied on the skin and cures bacterial infected area.
+It is available in topical ointment/cream form and shows bactericidal action when applied to the skin to cure bacterial infection.

 The ailments it is used for:

-Mupirocin is an antibiotic that cures below mentioned conditions:
+— T Bact is an antibiotic that cures the below-mentioned conditions:

-- Impetigo is a bacterial skin infection that causes red sores anywhere on the body but mostly appear around the mouth and nose
+— Impetigo is a bacterial skin infection that causes red sores anywhere on the body but mostly appears around the mouth and nose

-- Furunculosis is a condition in which there is simultaneous or repeated occurrences of boils on the skin
+— Furunculosis is a condition in which there are simultaneous or repeated occurrences of boils on the skin

-- Folliculitis is the infection and inflammation of hair follicles that creates a goose bumps or chicken skin appearance of bacteria infested skin
+— Folliculitis is the infection and inflammation of hair follicles that creates a goose bump or chicken skin appearance of bacteria-infested skin

 — Minor skin abrasions and open wounds